South Carolina Gamecocks football under Steve Spurrier: 2007 season

-However, hosting Vanderbilt, "little went right" for the Gamecocks, who became the season’s latest top-ten team to suffer an upset.
+However, South Carolina would "collapse", losing the last five games of the season.
+Hosting Vanderbilt, "little went right" for the Gamecocks, who became the nation’s latest top-ten team to suffer an upset.
 It was Spurrier's first loss to the Commodores in his career, and Vanderbilt's highest-ranked win in program history.
-At Tennessee, South Carolina was upset for a second straight week.
-The Gamecocks had a three-point lead with less than two minutes left, but went to the second overtime period in program history, where they lost.
-With Mitchell starting again, the Gamecocks were upset again, on the road at Arkansas.
-Razorback running back Darren McFadden tied an SEC record for rushing yards.
-The Gamecocks dropped out of the national rankings.
-Hosting defending national champion No. 17 Florida, South Carolina lost by twenty points, with Florida quarterback Tim Tebow scoring seven touchdowns.
-For the regular season finale, the Gamecocks lost to No. 21 Clemson by two points at home.
+At Tennessee, the Gamecocks lost a late lead and fell in their second ever overtime.
+At Arkansas, renewed starter Mitchell could not make up for Razorback rusher Darren McFadden tying an SEC record for rushing yards.
+Hosting defending national champion No. 17 Florida, South Carolina was trounced by Gator quarterback Tim Tebow, who scored seven touchdowns.
+At home, the Gamecocks allowed No. 21 Clemson to make their first game-winning field goal in decades.
 The five-game losing streak was the longest of Spurrier's career.
 In their last two losses, three of the Gamecocks' punts had been blocked, one of which was returned for a touchdown.
 The Gamecocks finished last in the SEC in rushing defense.
-Amidst this losing streak, Spurrier had questioned his players' effort and then backed off that, questioning their attitude instead.
-South Carolina still finished the regular season bowl-eligible.
-However, the Gamecocks were not selected for a bowl game, with the Independence Bowl selecting Alabama and the Music City Bowl selecting Kentucky, instead.
-The Gamecocks finished the season with a record of 6–6.
+Amidst this losing streak, Spurrier had questioned his players' effort and attitude.
+South Carolina still finished the regular season bowl-eligible, but was not selected for a bowl game, with the Independence Bowl selecting Alabama and the Music City Bowl selecting Kentucky, instead.
+As a result, the Gamecocks finished the season with a 6–6 record.
 It was South Carolina's first non-winning season since 2003, and Spurrier's first non-winning season in college football since 1987.